 Black Canyon National Park

 Black Canyon of the Gunnison National Park consists of a canyon 2,900 feet deep and only 40 feet wide at its narrowest point.
 It is called the Black Canyon because sunlight reaches the canyon floor for only about an hour a day.
-This Park was merely a national monument until October, 1999 when a bill signed by President Clinton created the first new national park in five years; affording Black Canyon the protection and management of the National Park Service.
-Please click on the thumbnails to view photos and descriptions.
-For the complete tour, start with the left one and then click the "next" button on each succeeding page.
+This Park was a national monument until October, 1999 when a bill signed by President Clinton designated Black Canyon as a national park, affording it the protection and management of the National Park Service.

 For digital photography tips and techniques please click here.